-Good Practice: A large project should be cut up into more manageable subprojects, which only depend on completed subprojects.
-The project planning methodology provides a good tool to subdivide a major project into more manageable subprojects with short-term deliverables.
+Good Practice: A large project should be cut up into more manageable sub-projects, which only depend on completed sub-projects.
+The project planning methodology provides an excellent tool to subdivide major projects into more manageable sub-projects with short-term deliverables.

-Each project plan should itself be subdivided into a number of key milestones.
-This helps to provide continual delivery and to ensure that actual progress is measured regularly.
+Each project plan should be subdivided into several key milestones.
+This approach helps to provide continuous delivery and makes sure progress is measured regularly.
 For example, a recent large project involved two separate project plans for different stages of the project, development and implementation.
-Each plan consisted of around 300+ separate tasks and around 30 key milestones.
+Each plan consisted of around 300+ individual tasks and approximately 30 key milestones.

-- Not being prepared to take the extra cost of splitting a project up into separate stages.
+Not being prepared to take the extra cost of splitting the project into separate stages.

-- Underestimating the overall complexity and the interactions between all the separate components.
+Underestimating the overall complexity and the interactions between all the different components.